joakim/kay/README.md

 -- primitive values are unboxed when read to return their internal value print 42  --> 42, not `Number 42`

--- a mutable cell (all slots exposed, like objects/structs/dicts in other languages)
+-- a mutable "object" cell (all slots exposed, like objects/structs/dicts in other languages)
 object: *{
     foo: 42
     bar: true